staysail/nova-gobee/Go-By.novaextension/README.md

 Debugging via delve.

+Support for larger refactoring - such as package renaming.

 ## 🐜 Bugs 🐜

-- WE ARE JUST STARTING OUT.
+- This is a brand new extension.
 Expect problems.

 - Symbol renames can mess up highlighting.
 Make a subsequent change to refresh the tree-sitter grammar's view of things.
 This appears to be a Nova defect.